Sea Safari (1.5hrs) at The Lighthouse

 Our cruise to the lighthouse lasts 1.5 hrs We leave St Ives harbour and plough our way across the stunning St Ives Bay heading East to this beautiful listed building.
 En-route you will pass Hayle Bar, The Towans and Red River.

 You will be told about the treacherous Stones reef, the wreck of The Nile (1854) and of the construction and operation of the lighthouse.
 Godrevy Island is also home to a colony of Grey Atlantic Seals, and many seabirds.

 - See Godrevey Lighthouse up close

-- Discover the history of this iconic site
+- Discover the history of this iconic landmark

 - Vastly experienced & knowledgable local skippers